Description of Program of Study

 Applicants must be in good standing in a graduate program at the University of Illinois at Urbana-Champaign, preferably in the social sciences or humanities, and demonstrate an interest in African American Studies.
 Applicants must submit three letters of recommendation, a brief personal essay that includes a statement of purpose that describes their background, career plans, and explains how a minor in African American Studies enhances their primary program of study.
 A student’s intent to pursue a graduate minor must be approved by the student’s advisor and graduate program director.
 The student’s major department will determine how many graduate hours of the minor may count toward the degree requirements in the student’s program.

-The department’s director will function as graduate adviser for the minor.
+The department’s Graduate Academic Advisor, Professor Faye Harrison, will function as graduate advisor for the minor.

 Certification of successful completion